 Your final year aims to prepare you for entry into professional practice.
 You'll complete a dissertation and have the chance to exhibit your work in the arts and humanities graduate show.

-Other undergraduate BIID-recognised interior design courses are available at:
+Other undergraduate CSD-recognised interior design courses are available at:

 - Buckinghamshire New University